Uric Acid, Pain & Diclofenac

 Diclofenac & Uric Acid

-Diclofenac is a commonly prescribed anti-inflammatory treatment for gout pain, but there is not much research into it’s effects on uric acid in humans.
+Diclofenac is a commonly prescribed anti-inflammatory treatment for gout pain, but there is not much research into its effects on uric acid in humans.

 I’ve found two studies that indicate that diclofenac has no effect on uric acid:

-- Al-Arfaj et al[3] studied the effects of 5 different drugs (unfortunately not including ibuprofen).
+2. Al-Arfaj et al.[3] studied the effects of 5 different drugs (unfortunately not including ibuprofen).
 Interestingly, they were investigating the combined effects of these drugs with fasting.
 The fasting experience showed increased uric acid after 10 days of fasting, falling back to slightly below the starting point after 15 days.
 This pattern repeated across all drug groups and the control.
 Diclofenac showed a very slight uric acid increase, deemed to be insignificant.

 Diclofenac & Blood Tests